Constraints on the skewness coefficient of symmetric nuclear matter within the nonlinear relativistic mean field model: Results and discussions

-In Fig.~\ref{J0}, we show the comparison of the constraint of $J_0$ found in our analysis with those found with other analysis and/or other methods~\cite{Far97,Ste10,Che11a,Mei13}, including the constraint of $J_0 = -700 \pm 500$ MeV obtained by Farine {\it et al.}~\cite{Far97} from the analysis of nuclear GMR, the constraint of $J_0 = -280^{+72}_{-410}$ ($-500^{+170}_{-290}$) MeV obtained by Steiner {\it et al.}~\cite{Ste10} from analyzing a heterogeneous data set of six neutron stars using a Markov chain Monte Carlo algorithm within a Bayesian framework by assuming $r_{\text{ph}} \gg R$ ($r_{\text{ph}}= R$) where $r_{\text{ph}}$ is the photospheric radius at the time the flux is evaluated and $R$ is the stellar radius, the constraint of $J_0 = -355 \pm 95$ MeV deduced by Chen~\cite{Che11a} based on a correlation analysis method within SHF energy density functional, and the constraint of $J_0 = -390 \pm 90$ MeV deduced by Meixner {\it et al.}~\cite{Mei13} who used the similar method as Chen~\cite{Che11a}.
+In Fig.\,\ref{J0}, we show the comparison of the $J_0$ constraint obtained in our analysis with those obtained with other analyses and/or other methods\,(\cite{Far97,Ste10,Che11a,Mei13}), including the constraint of $J_0 = -700 \pm 500$ MeV obtained by\,\cite{Far97} from the analysis of nuclear GMR, the constraint of $J_0 = -280^{+72}_{-410}$ ($-500^{+170}_{-290}$) MeV obtained by\,\cite{Ste10} from analyzing a heterogeneous data set of six neutron stars using a Markov chain Monte Carlo algorithm within a Bayesian framework by assuming $r_{\text{ph}} \gg R$ ($r_{\text{ph}}= R$) where $r_{\text{ph}}$ is the photospheric radius at the time the flux is evaluated and $R$ is the stellar radius, the constraint of $J_0 = -355 \pm 95$ MeV deduced by\,\cite{Che11a} based on a correlation analysis method within SHF energy density functional, and the constraint of $J_0 = -390 \pm 90$ MeV deduced by\,\cite{Mei13} who used the similar method as\,\cite{Che11a}.
 It is seen that the constrained region of $J_0$ obtained in the present work has a remarkable overlap with those existing in the literature.
 In particular, our present constraint from the relativistic model is nicely consistent with the constraints deduced from the non-relativistic SHF approach and they all indicates that the $J_0$ parameter should be larger than about $-500$ MeV.